 - Minimal disturbance; - Source separation in order to separate water of differing quality; - Collection and containment of mine water for dust suppression; and, - Grey water and sewerage is treated by bio-cycle technology.

-There were no water-related complaints received during the 2012/13 AEMR reporting period.
-In addition, monthly water monitoring results were routinely reviewed to determine whether there were any changes as a result of activities at the mine.
+There were no water-related complaints received during the 2013/14 AEMR reporting period.

 Chemical and Physical Monitoring